From: Matt Birkholz

 Secret/CA/pki/issued/gate.small.private.crt

-The campus +
+- The campus

-The campus OpenVPN server on Gate.
+OpenVPN server on Gate.

 Secret/CA/pki/issued/core.small.private.crt

-The campus +
+- The campus

-The campus Apache (thus Nextcloud), and Dovecot-IMAPd servers.
+Apache (thus Nextcloud), and Dovecot-IMAPd servers.

 Secret/CA/pki/issued/core.crt

-Core's client certificate by +
+- Core's client certificate, by

-Core's client certificate, by which it authenticates to Front.
+which it authenticates to Front.

 @@ -694,17 +696,17 @@ Finally, the institute uses an OpenPGP key to secure sensitive emails